Frequently Asked Questions

 There is variability of what animals we may see based on seasonal migrations and hibernation.
 We often see bison, moose, elk, mule deer, coyotes, trumpeter swans, and bald eagles throughout the year.
 We typically see pronghorn antelope in spring, summer, and fall, and bighorn sheep in winter and spring.
-Each new season brings a wide variety of mammal and birds species and on any given day we may see bison, moose, mule deer, elk, pronghorn antelope or bighorn sheep.
+Each new season brings a wide variety of mammal and birds species and on any given day we may see bison, moose, grizzly, black bear, mule deer, elk, pronghorn antelope, fox or bighorn sheep.

-- How many people will be on the expedition?
+- How many people will be on the safari?

-Our group sizes are always very small as we only sell the window seats in our safari-style vehicles.
-We take out as many as 8 participants and as few as two depending on the day and type of trip.
-For parties that wish to secure an exclusive experience, we also offer private expeditions.
+Our tour group sizes are always very small as we only sell the window seats in our safari-style vehicles.
+We take out as many as eight participants and as few as two depending on the day and type of trip.
+For parties that wish to secure an exclusive experience, we also offer private safaris.
 We can accommodate large groups as well with our vehicle fleet and we have access to other vehicles such as large buses, mini-buses, and 15 passenger vans.

 - What age level is this activity appropriate for?

-Departure times vary based on actual sunrise and sunset times.
+Departure times of our tours vary based on actual sunrise and sunset times.
 In the winter months, we typically leave at 8:00 am and 1:00pm (for Sunset Expeditions), while in the long days of June, we leave at 6:00am and 5:30pm.
 Call the office for exact departure times.

 - Can we take photos?
 Do you offer photography expeditions?